Protection from Unfair Dismissal — Karnataka

 What is this right?

-- Pay retrenchment compensation of 15 days' average pay for every completed year of service.
+- Retrenchment compensation of 15 days' average pay for every completed year of service.

 When does it apply?

-- You are a workman as defined under the IDA (non-managerial/non-supervisory employee drawing wages up to ₹18,000/month in certain categories).
+- You are a workman as defined under the IDA — non-managerial, non-supervisory, drawing wages up to ₹18,000/month in certain categories.
+The definition is litigated; if in doubt, file and let the tribunal decide.

-- You have been retrenched, dismissed, or discharged without proper notice, compensation, or reason.
+- You have been retrenched, dismissed or discharged without the notice, compensation or reason the law requires.

-- You believe your dismissal was for trade union activity or other unfair labour practice.
+- You believe the termination was retaliation for trade-union activity or another unfair labour practice.

 What to Do If You Are Wrongfully Dismissed by an Employer in India

-- Raise an industrial dispute by writing to the employer first.
-If unresolved, refer the matter to the Conciliation Officer (Labour Officer) in your district.
+- Raise an industrial dispute in writing to the employer first.
+If they do not budge, refer the matter to the Conciliation Officer (the Labour Officer) at your district labour office.

-- If conciliation fails, the government refers the dispute to a Labour Court or Industrial Tribunal — the adjudicator can award reinstatement or compensation.
+- When conciliation fails, the government refers the dispute to a Labour Court or Industrial Tribunal.
+The tribunal can order reinstatement with back wages, or compensation in lieu.

 What should you NOT do?

-- Do not miss the employer's internal grievance process (if any) before approaching external authorities — tribunals often expect you to exhaust internal remedies.
+- Do not skip the employer's internal grievance process if one exists.
+Tribunals expect you to have at least tried internal remedies.

-- Do not resign under duress and call it a termination without documenting the circumstances — the burden of proving forced resignation rests on the worker.
+- Do not resign under pressure and then call it a termination.
+The burden of proving forced resignation falls on the worker — write down the dates, the conversations, the names while it is fresh.

 How Karnataka differs from central law